 There’s plenty of shade as you stroll throughout the village.
 Even window shopping is a delight.

 Exploring Harrison Street is an absolute must-do.
 This short street is precious to me because it curves around a few trees, and there’s also an out cove with a bench that makes way for a tree.
-You’ll also find quite a few charming shops and cafes.
+You’ll also find quite a few charming unique shops, boutiques, and cafes.

 Brevard Avenue is the main avenue of the village.
 As you might expect, being near a beach town, there are plenty of Florida and beach inspired shops.
 But you’ll also find tons of art alongside specialty shops.
 Browse unique wines and foods at the Village General Store.
-The Cocoa Village Playhouse is here, as are countless shops and restaurants including Threadneedle Street Mall.
+The Historic Cocoa Village Playhouse is here, regularly showcasing Broadway musicals, as are countless shops and eateries including Threadneedle Street Mall.
 Highlights of this collection of shops includes Caroline’s Records.
 The Toy Box is right across the street and is a great stop for any family.

 One of the highlights of our visit was a stop at The Sunshine Shop.
 As a Florida native, I loved being surrounded by shelves stocked with Florida gourmet sauces, cocktail mixes, and more.
 There’s also handcrafted art, jewelry, clothing, and house wares made in Central America.
 Purchases from this shop benefit fair trade village communities in Central America and local Floridian food makers.

 Having our son with us meant we absolutely had to stop at Antilles Trading Company and Pirate Museum.
 This specialty store has authentic pirate costumes, fun kids’ toys, and a back room with rare finds like first-edition books and props from the Pirates of the Caribbean movies.
 We bought a few little treasures to take home and were offered free tickets to the adjoining Pirate Museum as a thank you for our purchase.

 View a full listing of local shops at Cocoa Village.

 Add in a Visit to Rockledge Gardens